Adele Sparks Rich Paul Engagement Rumors With Massive Ring at the 2022 Brit Awards - E! Online

 Oh My God!
 Are Adele and Rich Paul engaged?

 That's rumor currently setting fire after she walked the red carpet at the 2022 Brit Awards wearing a massive diamond ring on that finger.
-Needless to say, it caught everyone's eye.
+Needless to say, the pear shaped diamond from Lorraine Schwartz caught everyone's eye.

 And that wasn't the only moment that got fans talking.